 The Acorn’s Lesson

-Every mighty oak begins as an acorn—small, patient, and packed with potential.
-It doesn’t try to grow tall overnight.
-First, it sends down roots.
-It waits for the right conditions.
-It grows slowly, step by step, with care and time.
+Every mighty oak begins as an acorn.
+Small, patient, and packed with potential.
+It does not grow tall overnight.
+First it strengthens its roots.
+It waits for the right season.
+It rises slowly, step by step, until one day it stands tall.

-Big dreams thrive on tiny beginnings.
-That’s where the spark becomes a flame.
+Big dreams thrive on slow beginnings.
+That is where the spark becomes a flame.

 How to Think Like an Acorn